-There's is the Republican Party, the Democratic Party, and now the National Cannabis Party.
-The Electoral Party Built by The People Of Cannabis.
+There is the Republican Party, the Democratic Party, and now the National Consensus Party (aka National Cannabis Party).

 US Patent No. 6,630,507 Update: The People Have Spoken!